Canon 1D vs Sony A7S

 It is notable that the A7S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the A7S have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the A7S was followed by the Sony A7S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Sony A7S?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.